-At least for the time being, "city pair" search terms such as Financial Planner Brisbane or Mortgage Broker Perth are usually less competitive within the "maps" area of Google than in the normal organic listings.
+At least for the time being a "city pair" search terms such as Mortgage Broker Perth are less competitive within the "maps" area of Google that in the normal organic listings.

 The cost/benefit of this type of optimisation is often more attractive than that of organic inbound marketing or Search Engine Optimisation activity.